 The joint directorship of SYNBIOCHEM (Scrutton, Takano and Turner) is exceptional, ensuring intellectual leadership and balance across all relevant areas of strategic and operational importance to realise the potential of SynBio in the fine and specialty chemical sectors.

 Each Co-Director is responsible for leading in their particular areas of expertise to coordinate multidisciplinary teams and training programmes, industrial engagement with the chemicals industries and global networks and ensuring engagement with the wider UK, EU and global SynBio natural products communities.
+The Co-Directors are supported by a Director of Operations (Ros Le Feuvre) and Director of Commercialisation (Kirk Malone).

 Professor Nigel Scrutton – Director